thlemm/HouseholdOrganizer-API/README.md

 The REST-API of the HouseholdOrganizer project.

-The HouseholdOrganizer is an App for collaborative digital management and dissolution of a household.
+The HouseholdOrganizer is a project for collaborative digital management and dissolution of a household.

-this Spring-based API replaces the old API written in PHP.
-You can find the archived repository here.
+This Spring-based API replaces the old API written in PHP.
+You can find the archived repository [here](https://github.com/thlemm/HouseholdOrganizer-Legacy-API.)
+The frontend for this API is the [HouseholdOrganizer-App](https://github.com/thlemm/HouseholdOrganizer-App)